RichtersFinger/python-teilen/README.md

 Share the contents of a local directory with a single command over the network.

+It features
+* a lightweight and responsive interface,
+* downloads for entire directories as ZIP-files, and
+* a simple authentication-system.

 See the [demo-gallery](./gallery/gallery.md) for some impressions.

 ## Install